top of page

 Current Leadership

-Mid City Zen is currently a lay-led sangha.
-We have a small board of directors, a group of lay practitioners that operate the temple, and a practice committee that oversees the ceremonial aspects of temple life.
-We receive guidance, spiritual support, and guest teachings from founding priest Rev. Michaela Bono, Konjin Gaelyn Godwin and Houston Zen Center, and the Branching Streams affiliate sangha network.
+Mid City Zen is a lay-led sangha.
+We have an eight-person board of directors, a group of lay practitioners that operate the temple, and a practice committee that oversees the ceremonial aspects of temple life.
+We receive guidance, spiritual support, and guest teachings from Zenshin Greg Fain and Shinchi Linda Galijan, as well as support from the Branching Streams affiliate sangha network.

 Outreach